Christianity in China: Xinjiang

-Ningxia

-Though the Hui people live in nearly every part of China, they make up about 30% of the population of Ningxia.
-They are almost entirely Muslim and very few are Christian.

 Guangxi

 Rapid church growth is reported to have taken place among the Zhuang people in the early 1990s.
 Though still predominantly Buddhist and animistic, the region of Guangxi was first visited in 1877 by Protestant missionary Edward Fishe of the China Inland Mission.
 He died the same year.

 Art and media

-Christian art is an important part of expressing faith for Christians, archeological sites containing early Christian art and architecture can be found throughout China.
-And are protected by the government as Chinese antiquities.
+Christian art is an important part of expressing faith for Christians, archeological sites containing early Christian art and architecture can be found throughout China and are protected by the government as Chinese antiquities.

 There is Christian media produced in China.
 The Christian magazine Tian Feng has a large reach, as do the academic journals Chinese Theological Review and Nanjing Theological Review.
 The Bible is translated into Chinese, such as the Chinese New Version, Chinese Union Version, Delegates' Version, Studium Biblicum Version, and Today's Chinese Version.
 Hymnals include Canaan Hymns and Chinese New Hymnal.
 Contemporary Christian music is available on streaming services like QQ Music.

 Foreign Christian media is handled differently than other forms of foreign media, as the China Film Administration and National Radio and Television Administration sees it as a distinctive expression of Christian faith.
 The Publicity Department of the Chinese Communist Party instead relegates the task of releasing and translation of foreign Christian films and Christian literature to the State Administration for Religious Affairs, and the various Catholic Patriotic Association, China Christian Council, and Three-Self Patriotic Movement denominations.
-Christian television series such as Superbook, The Chosen, and Duck Dynasty are widely available in China, and are often times even dubbed into Chinese.
+Christian television series such as Superbook, The Chosen, and Duck Dynasty are widely available in China, and are oftentimes even dubbed into Chinese.
 Christian video games and interactive media are also accessible in Chinese, including the YouVersion Bible app and Superbook games.